 - MBA in Global Impact Management

 - MA in Teaching English to Speakers of Other Languages (TESOL)

 Scholarships Available to PCMI Students

-Returned PCMI students are guaranteed a scholarship covering at least 50% of their tuition for their final semester of study.
+Returned PCMI students are guaranteed a scholarship covering 50% of their tuition for their final semester of study.
 The scholarship is dependent upon successful completion of the Peace Corps assignment.
 Please note that this scholarship replaces any other merit scholarship from the Institute.
 Students may also apply for financial aid for their studies at the Institute prior to Peace Corps service.

 Admission Requirements & Applications